pfdominey/DatathonRobotonomie/work.md

 B. Detection and interaction with person

-8. Detection and interaction with person
+10. Detection and interaction with person1
-9. Recognize face from camera
+11. Recognize face from camera
-10. associate recognized face with photos that were provided
+12. associate recognized face with photos that were provided
-11. associate face with other features (name, sex, hobbies)
+13. associate face with other features (name, sex, hobbies)
-12. simple spoken language interaction
+14. CHATBOT - simple spoken language interaction

 C. Integration onto Beam - purely in telepresence mode: sharing screen and microphone